Meningitis is a rare but serious disease, so it's important to learn the symptoms.

-- Stiff neck, sometimes so stiff that it's difficult to touch the chin to the chest
+- Stiff neck that sometimes makes it hard to touch your chin to your chest

 - High fever